k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 As part of on-demand or initial load data synchronization using Fabric&#39;s population object, the [Sync process](/articles/14_sync_LU_instance/01_sync_LUI_overview.md) uses LU schemas defined in the Fabric Studio to create or update a MicroDB (LUI).
 When synchronizing multiple LUIs, Fabric invokes a migration process (distributed parallel sync) for a list of LUI.

 - IIDFinder:
-Since Fabric creates LUIs by extracting data from multiple sources and then by populating and transforming the data into [LUI tables](/articles/06_LU_tables/01_LU_tables_overview.md), changes occurring at a source level must be reflected to the LUI tables fields.
+Since Fabric creates LUIs by extracting data from multiple sources and then by populating and transforming the data into [LUI tables](/articles/06_LU_tables/01_LU_tables_overview.md), changes that occur at a source level must be reflected to the LUI tables fields.
 The iiDFinder process manages the deployment of incremental updates as soon as a change in the data source is detected via notification systems like Oracle Golden Gate and/or queue messaging services.
 In environments where source data constantly changes, Fabric enables a lazy mode, whereby the iiDFinder retrieves the delta updates upon explicit demand from the user.

 - Data Enrichment: